Pseudoplectania

 Pseudoplectania is a genus of fungi in the family Sarcosomataceae.
 The genus contains 12 species.
 Pseudoplectania ryvardenii was described in 2012, while Pseudoplectania carranzae was transferred to the genus (from Plectania) in 2013.

 Taxonomy

-The genus was circumscribed by the German botanist Fuckel in 1870, who originally included the two species P. nigrella and P. fulgens.
-The latter species was removed from the genus by Pier Andrea Saccardo in 1889, and made the type species of his newly created genus Otidella (now considered synonymous with Caloscypha as described by Boudier in 1885; P. fulgens is now Caloscypha fulgens).
-Saccardo added the species P. melania and P. stygia, the latter of which is thought to be synonymous with P. nigrella.
+The genus was circumscribed by the German botanist Fuckel in 1870, who originally included the two species Pseudoplectania nigrella and P. fulgens.
+In 1889, Pier Andrea Saccardo removed the latter species from the genus, making it the type species of his newly created Otidella (now considered synonymous with Caloscypha as described by Boudier in 1885).
+Saccardo added the species Pseudoplectania melania and P. stygia, the latter of which is thought to be synonymous with P. nigrella.

 Phylogenetic analysis based on the DNA sequences of ribosomal RNA suggests that Pseudoplectania groups in a clade together with Galiella, Plectania, Urnula, Sarcosoma, and Donadinia, and that it is most closely related to the latter genus.
 Pseudoplectania differs from Plectania mainly in spore shape—spherical in Pseudoplectania compared to ellipsoidal in Plectania.

 The generic name means false plectania.